 We believe that all the saved should live in such a manner as not to bring reproach upon their Savior and Lord.
 God commands His people to separate from all religious apostasy, all sinful pleasures, practices, and immodesty.
 (Lev.
 19:28; Rom.
 12:1-2; 14:13; 1 Cor.
 6:19-20; 2 Cor 6:14;7:1; 2 Tim.
 3:1-5; 1 John 2:15-17; 2 John 9-11)

 We believe in the bodily resurrection of all men, the saved to eternal life, and the unsaved to judgment and everlasting punishment.
 (Matt.
 25:46; John 5:28, 29; 11:25-26; Rev. 20:5-6, 12-13)

 We believe that the souls of the redeemed are, at death, absent from the body and present with the Lord, where in conscious bliss they await the first resurrection, when spirit, soul, and body are reunited to be glorified forever with the Lord.
 (Luke 23:43; 2 Cor.
 5:8; Phil.
 1:23; 3:21; 1 Thess.
 4:16-17; Rev. 20:4-6)

-We believe that God has ordained and created all authority consisting of three basic institutions: (1) the home, (2) the church, and (3) the state.
-Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and governed by His Word.
+We believe all authority is appointed by God.
+Three of the basic institutions are: (1) the home, (2) the church, and (3) the state.
+Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and accountable to His Word.
 God has given each institution specific Biblical responsibilities and balanced those responsibilities with the understanding that no institution has the right to infringe upon the other.